 The articles were compiled into two illustrated calendars featuring artwork by many local artists, which were sold to raise money for the volunteer-run newspaper.

 Large-format poster versions of the 2015 calendar artworks and articles were produced for an exhibition at Boston City Hall Office of Arts & Culture, and were later exhibited at CityPOP Egleston in Jamaica Plain.
+In fall 2018 even larger posters of all 24 artworks and articles were exhibited at Boston Latin School’s Seevak Room, along with a series of presentations and discussions with English, History and Art students.

 See below the illustrated articles organized as a chronology, 1690-2006: